Company Programs at Halestone

-Company programs at Halestone have operated under various names throughout the years (such as the Young Dancers, the High School Ensemble, the Community Dance Connection Theatre, Junior Company, and Senior Company, to name a few).
+Company programs at Halestone have operated under various names throughout the years (such as the Young Dancers, the Creative Movement Ensemble, the High School Ensemble, the Community Dance Connection Theatre, Junior Company, and Senior Company, to name a few).

-Company Prep is open to 2nd-8th grade dancers taking at least one other class at Halestone.
-There is no additional tuition for Company Prep, but registration and a commitment to the class is required to participate.
-Company Prep gives young dancers the opportunity to experience company membership.
-Company Prep meets one Friday each month and introduces students to improvisation, choreography and repertory.
-During that time dancers will be rehearsing a dance to be performed at one of our fall events.
-In 2020-2021 Company Prep will be co-directed by Liz Becker and Mauri Connors.
+Junior Company is open to young movers, ages 5 through 12, taking at least one other class at Halestone.
+A commitment to the class is required to participate.
+Junior Company, known as Company Prep last year, gives young dancers the opportunity to experience company membership.
+Dancers will be rehearsing a dance to be performed at one of our fall events and our spring recital.

-Modern Company is open to dedicated 7th – 12th grade dancers who have studied at Halestone for at least one year and others by permission/ invitation of the instructor.
+Halestone’s Company is open to dedicated movers, ages 12 and up, and dancers who have studied at Halestone for at least one year and others by permission/ invitation of the instructor.
 Dancers must be taking regular technique classes to support their learning in company.
-There is no audition to participate in MC, however in 2020-2021 students must take 2 additional technique classes a week at Halestone, one of which must be either Int/Adv Seminar in Modern Dance OR Contemporary/ Ballet Mix.
-For example, a student in 8th grade could take Int/Adv Seminar in Modern Dance, Ballet II, and be eligible to enroll in MC.
-An 11th grade student could take Int/Adv Seminar in Modern Dance and Jazz III and be eligible to enroll in MC.
+There is no audition to participate in Company, however in 2022-2023 students must take 2 additional technique classes a week at Halestone, one of which must be either Advanced Seminar in Modern Dance OR Contemporary.
+If you are 18 years and older, you are only required to take 1 additional technique class, and attend 1 Modern Company rehearsal out of the month.

 Modern Company members are expected to perform at various community and Halestone performances.

-- Halestone Modern Company membership is open to 7th – 12th grade dedicated dancers that take two classes per week at Halestone Dance Studio.
-One of the two classes must be either Contemporary/Ballet Mix or Int/Advanced Seminar in Modern Dance.
+- Halestone Modern Company membership is open to ages 13 and up dedicated dancers that take two classes per week at Halestone Dance Studio.
+One of the two classes must be either Contemporary/Ballet Mix or Advanced Seminar in Modern Dance.
 In certain circumstances exceptions will be made.